What is Cyber Security Management?

-Cyber security is the term used to collect together the processes, practices and procedures that are required to protect a company’s cyber assets (such as computer networks and integrated devices) from data corruption, unauthorised access, and cyber attack.
+Cyber security Management refers to the collection of processes, practices and procedures required to protect a company’s cyber assets.
+This includes preventing computer networks and integrated devices from data corruption, unauthorised access, and cyber attack.

-Cyber security must be considered in all industrial sectors that use computer technology for automation, control, and information storage.
+All industrial sectors that use computer technology for automation, control, and information storage must consider cyber security management.
 Local and international regulations exist to advise, monitor and in some cases, police, the adherence of companies to the standards required to operate within their region.

-Different disciplines, such as Information Technology, Cryptography and Criminology feed into the planning and application of Cyber Security, with the simple goal of securing networks and facilities from the threat of cyber attack.
+Different disciplines, such as Information Technology, Cryptography and Criminology feed into the planning and application of Cyber Security.
+The simple goal is the securing of networks and facilities from the threat of cyber attack.

 What is a Cyber Attack?

-Broadly, a cyber attack is an unauthorised attempt to access a computer network using malware, viruses, or social engineering to cause damage, slow or inhibit users, inconvenience or embarrass companies, or steal information.
+A cyber attack is an unauthorised attempt to access a computer network using malware, viruses, or social engineering.
+This is to inhibit, inconvenience users, embarrass companies, or steal information.

-Social engineering techniques such as phishing (stealing personal information via legitimate looking e-mails), catfishing (using a fake identity to fool other personnel) or any other form of trickery are the most common and insidious forms of attack.
-Indeed, for most people, even in their private lives, receiving a suspicious e-mail is a daily event.
+Social engineering techniques such as phishing, catfishing or any other form of trickery are the most common.
+For most people, even in their private lives, receiving a suspicious e-mail is a daily event.

-These types of threat can be launched from anywhere in the world, but cyber-attacks may also include local concerns, such as site access, unsecured connections (such as USB, Wi-Fi and Bluetooth), unintended employee actions, physical theft or sabotage.
+These types of threat can launch from anywhere in the world.
+However for cyber attacks, this may also include local concerns such as site access, unsecured connections, unintended employee actions, physical theft or sabotage.

 Dangers in the Chemical Industry